stanulilic/stanleyulili.com-old/_posts/2019-10-29-template-literals-in-javascript-explained-like-your-twelve.md

 element.innerHTML = htmlMarkup;
 ```

 As you can see, the HTML markup with template literals is nice and clear.
-We can easily modify code without worry about messing up concatenation.
+We can easily modify the code without worry about messing up concatenation.

 ## Nested Template Literals
-One of the most interesting and useful features of template literals is nesting.
+One of the most interesting and useful features of template literals is **nesting**.

 We can nest a template literal inside another template literal.